OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-group-quickstart/ts/README.md

 ## Interaction with app.
 ![tabconfigure](Images/TabChannelGroupModule.gif)

+## Try it yourself - experience the App in your Microsoft Teams client
+Please find below demo manifest which is deployed on Microsoft Azure and you can try it yourself by uploading the app package (.zip file link below) to your teams and/or as a personal app.
+(Sideloading must be enabled for your tenant, [see steps here](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading)).

+**Tab Channel quick start:** [Manifest](/samples/tab-channel-group-quickstart/js/demo-manifest/tab-channel-group-quickstart.zip)

 ## Prerequisites
 - Microsoft Teams is installed and you have an account (not a guest account)
 - To test locally, [NodeJS](https://nodejs.org/en/download/) must be installed on your development machine (version 16.14.2  or higher)
 - [ngrok](https://ngrok.com/download) or equivalent tunneling solution
-- [M365 developer account](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant) or access to a Teams account with the
+- [M365 developer account](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant) or access to a Teams account with the

 ## Setup